OweysMomenzada/Multiclass-Classification-for-Hate-Speech-and-Offensive-Language-Recognition/README.md

 #### Result:
 We used a 25% to 75% test-train split.
 Please note that the given notebook has no evaluation since we only provide this to get the tf-files.
 We could recieve an accuracy of over 85% percent.

+#### Model:
+We could notice that a transformer model, such as BERT, could not increase our accuracy significantly enough.
+Therefore, we used the
+LSTM model because of the decent results in performance and accuracy.